2021 Polestar 2 Review

 2021 Polestar 2 review: performance

-Power comes from two electric motors, one up front, and another outback, providing an all-wheel drive.
-Each produces 201 horsepower and 243 pound-feet of torque, for a total system output of 402 horsepower and 487 lb-ft of torque.
-The result is an impressively quick hatchback that zipped to 60 mph in 4.1 seconds and sped from 50 to 70 mph in 2.2 ticks during our testing.
-Our example was equipped with the Performance Package that includes 20-inch wheels and summer tires, stiffer suspension components as well as adjustable Öhlins dampers, and upgraded Brembo front brakes.
-This combination contributed to the 2’s 0.90 g of cornering grip and 157-foot stopping distance from 70 mph.
-Polestar also provides three levels of regenerative braking, with the strongest capable of bringing the car to a complete stop without touching the brake.
-While the aforementioned kit caters to the enthusiast crowd, we’re convinced the 2 will ride better on the base suspension.
-The standard all-season tires should improve their driving range, too.
+The Polestar 2 boasts two electric motors, one in the front and one in the back, resulting in an all-wheel-drive configuration.
+Each motor generates 201 horsepower and 243 pound-feet of torque, delivering a combined system output of 402 horsepower and 487 lb-ft of torque.
+This powertrain enables the Polestar 2 to accelerate from 0 to 60 mph in just 4.1 seconds and accelerate from 50 to 70 mph in 2.2 seconds.
+Equipped with the Performance Package, which includes 20-inch wheels, summer tires, stiffer suspension components, adjustable Öhlins dampers, and upgraded Brembo front brakes, the Polestar 2 achieves an impressive cornering grip of 0.90 g and a stopping distance of 157 feet from 70 mph.
+Additionally, the Polestar 2 offers three levels of regenerative braking, with the strongest level capable of bringing the vehicle to a complete stop without needing to use the brakes.
+While the Performance Package caters to the enthusiast crowd, the base suspension with standard all-season tires would likely provide a smoother ride and enhance driving range.

 2021 Polestar 2 review: interior